Northern New Mexico

 What this geology does to foundations

 Underground coal mines from the early 20th century — some mapped, some not — create subsidence risk in portions of the Raton area.
 As unmaintained mines deteriorate, surface subsidence can be gradual or abrupt.
 Separately, the Pierre and Niobrara shale formations that outcrop in the region contain smectite clay minerals that expand significantly under moisture.
+Expansive soil behavior throughout the broader basin is independent of mine influence.
 Angel Fire and the mountain communities do not have the mine hazard but do have frost depth and some shale expansion.

 Communities we serve in this basin